Episode 5 - Martial Law in Nauvoo

 They spend the night at the hotel.
 While they’re there John Taylor becomes worried that they’re trying to be murdered by some of their enemies staying in the hotel.
 He sleeps all night long with two loaded pistols underneath his pillow.

 In the morning they meet with Governor Ford.
 While they’re meeting with Governor Ford, these enemies of Joseph Smith are also in the meeting.
-They’re reading, over the governor’s shoulders, the affidavits the Mormons have written.
+They’re reading, over the governor’s shoulders, the affidavits the Latter-day Saints have written.
 And telling the Governor, “oh.
 That’s a lie.
 Oh, that’s a lie, too.”
-Directing him on how to view and how to think about the Mormon’s evidence supporting Joseph’s inability to travel to Carthage.
+Directing him on how to view and how to think about the evidence provided by the Latter-day Saints supporting Joseph’s inability to travel to Carthage.

 So, in Carthage, in 1844, the Governor sides with the majority of the people in his state, and tells John Taylor and Dr. Bernhisel that Joseph needs to go to Carthage for trial.
 And, still, they insist he cannot.